WGBH-MLA/AAPB2/app/views/exhibits/black-power.md

 ## Summary

-"Televising Black Politics in the Black Power Era: *Black Journal* and *Soul!*" was curated in 2019 by Christine Acham, Chair & Professor, Academy for Creative Media, University of Hawai’i at Mānoa; and Ashley Young, Ph.D.
+"Televising Black Politics in the Black Power Era: *Black Journal* and *Soul!*" was launched in 2020 and curated by Christine Acham, Chair & Professor, Academy for Creative Media, University of Hawai’i at Mānoa; and Ashley Young, Ph.D.
 Candidate, Cinema and Media Studies, University of Southern California.

 ## Extended